 California Dog Bite Laws

-- California Civil Code section 3342: (a) The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the dog’s owner, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.
+- California Civil Code section 3342: (a) holds the dog owner liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the private property of the dog’s owner, regardless of the former viciousness of the dangerous dog or the owner’s knowledge of such viciousness.

 - Los Angeles, CA County Code Sec.
 10.32.010: It is not permissible to let your dog run at large on any streets, public places, or private property belonging to anyone other than you, day or night, with or without a license.